n0thingz/pylogger/README.md

 # Pylogger
 A simple keylogger in python for beginner

-Today i shod you a simple logger in py
+Today i show you a simple logger in python